The Aloes Wild Coast Lodge

 3rd bedroom - Queen bed.

 The cottage sleeps 8 adults comfortably.
-There are an additional two single floor mattresses, ideal for young children. (note, extras over 8 persons, to be discussed prior).
+There are an additional two single floor mattresses, ideal for young children. (note, extras over 8 persons, to be discussed prior, Rates apply).

-There is another toilet, basin & shower on the veranda (with hot water)
+There is another toilet, basin & large shower at the end of the large veranda (with hot water)

-The Lodge water mains runs off a pressure pump, which boosts pressure for showers and Lodge use.
-If the pump does not kick in and run on water usage, then we have an airlock, or a lack of water.
+The Lodge water mains run’s off a pressure pump, which boosts pressure for showers and Lodge use.
+If the pump does not kick in and run pressure the water when used, then we have an airlock, or a lack of water.
 They usually happen in tandem.
 The pump needs to be bled and rebooted. (please call me for support, if I’m not at Mngazana due to my personal travels, then I’ll talk you through the procedure to rectify)

 There is a braai area outside the back door and a light switch that turns those lights on is on the scullery wall.
 There is also a braai light, which has a switch hanging on the wall near braai.
 Wood and charcoal is normally available from the Mngazana Spaza shop, not to far from the Lodge.
 They also sell other basic supplies, and alcohol, etc. Its worth a visit, just for the experience.